powderedd/WineTadah_Mac/README.md

 # Known issues
 Itteblox 2013 studio doesn't work

 Itteblox 2016 locks the mouse after either the right mouse button or shift lock is activated

-Script doesn't do everything it could do

-Script doesn't automatically install dependencies on Arch/Artix (even though it really should)

-Script has to be ran as root (once again, am working on it)
+(these two are probably unfixable, sadly)

 # Credits
 calones for helping me, and putting up with me being dumb